-At a time in which opportunities for high school education were rare in the rural South, the Episcopal Diocese of Virginia established St. Margaret's School in Tappahannock.
+At a time when opportunities for high school education were rare in the rural South, the Episcopal Diocese of Virginia established St. Margaret's School in Tappahannock.
 Its primary purpose was to "meet the need in Tidewater of a standard school, at the least possible cost, for girls of character and ability."

 St. Margaret's opens for business with 14 girls and 3 boys in grades K-11.
 Classes were held in a room above a pharmacy in Tappahannock.